Hum101 Course Outline, 2015-16

-Tuesday Mar 8, International Women’s Day, Law: INHERITed legal rights, responsibilities and FREEDOMs: “Canadian Charter of Rights and Freedoms,” “Universal Declaration of Human Rights,” and “Convention on the Elimination of All Forms of Discrimination against Women” with Margot Young, Law School, UBC.
+Tuesday Mar 8, International Women’s Day, Law: INHERITed legal rights, responsibilities and FREEDOMs: “Canadian Charter of Rights and Freedoms,” “Universal Declaration of Human Rights,” and “Convention on the Elimination of All Forms of Discrimination against Women” with Margot Young, Allard School of Law, UBC.

 – Canada.
 1982.
 Canadian Charter of Rights and Freedoms, s 2, Part I of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (UK), c 11.

 – United Nations General Assembly.
 1948.
 Universal Declaration of Human Rights, 10 December 1948, 217 A (III).